5th December 2024

 Some software developers or system administrators do not want to install package or kernel files that they do not need, considering the stability of their system.
 In such a case, the upgrade is very useful.
 Only existing packages will be upgraded to the latest version.
 An important point is that no packages are deleted from the system.
 Only existing packages will be upgraded to the latest version.

-LEARN MORE Installing Packet Tracer on Ubuntu
+LEARN MORE Installing GNS3 on Ubuntu

 apt-get upgrade